phil-baldassari3/DmelSpeciation/README.md

 seq2fasta.py --->
 This python script converts the seq files to individual fasta files by looping through the seq directory, creating new files in the fasta directory (you set the directories), appending ">" plus the title of each file to the beginning line, and adding a line break to the end of each file.
 Then it changes the file extensions of the new files to ".fas"

+get-pop-ids.py --->
+This python script loops through a directory of seq files and extracts the population IDs of the flies from the file names.
+This is done by using the re module to split the file name at either a '-' or a number.
+The population IDs are printed to a text file with line breaks between them.
+The nature of the for loop, however, is not alphabetical and you must use the sort unix command to alphabetize the population IDs.
+This script ensures that your population text file did not miss an ID for any individual fly.